 Note: Picture book manuscripts do not need to be submitted with illustrations.
 The publisher pairs the writer and the illustrator.
 If a writer asks you to make art so they can submit to a publisher, they might not know that they actually have a better chance by submitting the text only.
 Publishers might not like the art and text together and/or might prefer one over the other.
 This is an awkward situation for all involved, and may result in a rejection so the publisher doesn't have to come between the author and the illustrator.
 Again, there are exceptions, though not usually.
 Tread cautiously and go in with your eyes open if you decide to go this route.

-interested in becoming a picture book illustrator and/or writer:
+interested in becoming a picture book illustrator and/or writer, here are some of my past posts that might help:

 Five Tips For Illustrators